sidhujag/bitshares-opencart/README.md

 # Installation

-1. Copy these files into your OpenCart root directory
+1. Copy these files into your OpenCart root directory<br />
-2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your OpenCart root directory, overwrite any existing files.
+2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your OpenCart root directory, overwrite any existing files.<br />

 # Configuration

-1. Fill out config.php with appropriate information and configure Bitshares Checkout
+1. Fill out config.php with appropriate information and configure Bitshares Checkout<br />
     - See the readme at https://github.com/sidhujag/bitsharescheckout
-2. In the opencart administration under Extensions->Payments, click the "Install" link on the Bitshares row.
+2. In the opencart administration under Extensions->Payments, click the "Install" link on the Bitshares row.<br />
-3. Also under Extensions->Payments, click the "Edit" link on the Bitshares row.
+3. Also under Extensions->Payments, click the "Edit" link on the Bitshares row.<br />
 4. Set the status to enabled (this activates the bitshares payment extension and enabled shoppers to select the bitshares payment method).